clauswilke/sneronoi/README.md

 # Sneronoi

-This repository contains the source code for the generative art collection Sneronoi, written by Claus O. Wilke and released on fx(hash) on Dec.
-27, 2021: https://www.fxhash.xyz/generative/4832
+This repository contains the source code for the generative art collection [Sneronoi,](https://www.fxhash.xyz/generative/4832) written by Claus O. Wilke and released on fx(hash) on Dec.
+27, 2021.

 The code is provided as is, with some very minor clean-up compared to the published version.
 Generated outputs are identical.
 The code is licensed under CC-BY, so it can be used for derivative NFT projects.
 One of the main features of the code is a 2D JavaScript implementation of t-SNE with relatively good performance.

 # How to build and run the code locally

-The Sneronoi code is derived from the fx(hash) webpack boilerplate (https://github.com/fxhash/fxhash-webpack-boilerplate).
-Installation and usage instructions are identical to the boilerplate and are reproduced here with minor change.
+The Sneronoi code is derived from the [fx(hash) webpack boilerplate.](https://github.com/fxhash/fxhash-webpack-boilerplate) Installation and usage instructions are identical to the boilerplate and are reproduced here with minor change.

 You will need to have [nodejs](https://nodejs.org/) installed.